anonymous-icst-2022/anonymous-icst-2022/README.md

 In this experiment, we test and compare two fuzzers: Decoder and pfuzzer.
 Both fuzzers are run on 5 target programs.

 ## Virtual Machine
-To reproduce the experiments, download the box file located at:
+To reproduce the experiments, download the box file located [here](https://figshare.com/s/1aed02f8caf73072873f).

 VM specs are:
 * CPU: 2 cores minimum.
 * RAM: 4 GB
 * Swap: 1 GB

-The bfuzzer.box is available [here](https://figshare.com/s/1aed02f8caf73072873f)

 To startup the VM, go into the directory where bfuzzer.box and Makefile are stored.
 Run the following command: